centic9/poi-on-android/README.md

 ##### Dependencies

 Note: Some dependencies of Apache POI are not included in the shading to keep it's size at bay.
-If you use code areas which require commons-codec, commons-collections4 or any of the other dependencies, you may need to add them in your Android application in addition to the poishadow-all.jar file dependency.
+If you use code areas which require `commons-codec`, `commons-collections4` or any of the other dependencies, you may need to add them in your Android application in addition to the poishadow-all.jar file dependency.

 ##### Missing java.awt classes